As I tell each of the clients that I work with:

 That's an important consideration in the Pacific Northwest, where it is always gray outside.

-Beginning with the large furnishings & fixtures that I already had on hand
+Beginning with the large furnishings & fixtures that I

 (ALL of them second hand or recycled),